Kotla Vijaya Bhaskara Reddy

-Kotla Vijaya Bhaskara Reddy (16 August 1920 – 27 September 2001) served as the chief minister of the Indian state of United Andhra Pradesh in 1983 and then from 1992 to 1994.
+Kotla Vijaya Bhaskara Reddy (16 August 1920 – 27 September 2001) served as the 9th chief minister of the Indian state of Andhra Pradesh in 1983 and then from 1992 to 1994.
 Reddy was a member of the Indian National Congress and was elected to the Lok Sabha six times.
 Reddy also served as a Union cabinet Minister, along with serving on several parliamentary committees.
 He lost the 1999 elections and subsequently retired from active politics.
 Botanical Garden in Hyderabad is named after him.

 Early life

 Reddy was born in the remote village of Laddagiri in the Kurnool district to the family of a landlord.
 He began his involvement in politics at Nandyal gram panchayat and eventually became involved in the national level.
-He studied for his B.A., at Besant Theosophical College, Madanapalle and his LL.B. at Madras Law College, in Madras, (Tamil Nadu) in 1947.
+He studied for his B.A., at Besant Theosophical College, Madanapalle and his LL.B. at Madras Law College, in Madras, Tamil Nadu in 1947.
 While Reddy graduated law school, he rarely practiced law due to his political workload.

 Personal life

 Reddy was married on 7 June 1950 to Smt.
 K. Shyamla Reddy.
 He had two sons and three daughters.
 His son, Kotla Jayasurya Prakasha Reddy, was a Member of Parliament representing Kurnool Parliamentary constituency for his second term.
 Reddy's interests included sports, games, and reading.
-He was the captain of his hockey and football teams at Besant Theosophical College in Madanapalli, Andhra Pradesh and Chairman of Andhra Pradesh Sports Council from 1967 to 1969.
+He was the captain of the hockey and football teams at Besant Theosophical College in Madanapalli, Andhra Pradesh and Chairman of Andhra Pradesh Sports Council from 1967 to 1969.
 He improved infrastructure in the Kurnool District and developed farmland in his native village.

 Political career

 Reddy represented several assembly constituencies in the district, but his major breakthrough came when he was elected as chairman of Zilla Parishad.
 He held several posts both in the Indian National Congress party and in central and state governments.
 He was the ninth chief minister in the undivided Andhra Pradesh.
-Reddy engaged ion value-based politics, and he remained respected even after losing his Chief Ministership to N. T. Rama Rao.
+Reddy engaged in value-based politics, and he remained respected even after losing his Chief Ministership to N. T. Rama Rao.
 After his death, "Kisan ghat" was erected in his memory by the state government.

 As a politician, Reddy was credited with starting 15 primary and secondary schools in villages throughout the Kurnool District in Andhra Pradesh.
 As Chief Minister, he was known for introducing a mid-day meal scheme in primary schools for children 6–11 years old in the state of Andhra Pradesh.
 He also became known for supplying rice at a highly subsidised rate of Rs 1.90 per kg for poor families.
 Reddy became MLA for the first time in 1955, but he was denied a ticket in 1962.
 Unlike other Chief Ministers, Reddy did not have any corruption charges brought against him.